Cyanogenoid/cyanogenoid.github.io/content/papers/learning-to-count-in-vqa.md

 +++
-title = "Learning to count objects in natural images for visual question answering" date = 2018-02-15
+title = "Learning to count objects in natural images" date = 2018-02-15

 [taxonomies]